lolcommits/lolcommits/README.md

 > git-based selfies for software developers

-lolcommits takes a snapshot with your webcam every time you git commit, archiving a "lolcat" style image.
+lolcommits takes a snapshot with your webcam every time you git commit, archiving a "[LOLcat](https://en.wikipedia.org/wiki/Lolcat)" style image.
 Git blame has never been so much fun!

 By default these lol images are stored with a short SHA filename in a `~/.lolcommits` directory created just for you.